sifriger-msft/sql-server-samples/samples/demos/sql-graph/recommendation-system/README.md

 How can Graph Database helps us to implement this algorithm?

-The file [sqlsat675 40 Recommendation system.sql](./sqlsat675%2040%20Recommendation%20system.sql) contains the statements to create and populate the nodes **Nodes.Customers**, **Nodes.StockItems** and the edge **Edges.Bought** starting from the tables of WideWorldImporters DB.
-In the same file you can also find the query that is able to extract top 5 products that are recommended for "USB food flash drive - pizza slice" using the MATCH clause.
+The file [demo3-create-and-populate-nodes-and-edges.sql](./demo3-create-and-populate-nodes-and-edges.sql) contains the statements to create and populate the nodes **Nodes.Customers**, **Nodes.StockItems** and the edge **Edges.Bought** starting from the tables of WideWorldImporters DB.

+The file [demo3-recommendation-system-for-sales.sql](./demo3-recommendation-system-for-sales.sql) contains the query that is able to extract top 5 products that are recommended for "USB food flash drive - pizza slice" using the MATCH clause.

 <a name=disclaimers></a>